dotnet/docs-maui/docs/user-interface/controls/switch.md

 </Switch>
 ```

-In this example, the `On` `VisualState` specifies that when the `IsToggled` property is `true`, the `ThumbColor` property will be set to medium spring green.
-The `Off` `VisualState` specifies that when the `IsToggled` property is `false`, the `ThumbColor` property will be set to red.
+In this example, the `On` <xref:Microsoft.Maui.Controls.VisualState> specifies that when the `IsToggled` property is `true`, the `ThumbColor` property will be set to medium spring green.
+The `Off` <xref:Microsoft.Maui.Controls.VisualState> specifies that when the `IsToggled` property is `false`, the `ThumbColor` property will be set to red.
 Therefore, the overall effect is that when the <xref:Microsoft.Maui.Controls.Switch> is in an off position its thumb is red, and its thumb is medium spring green when the <xref:Microsoft.Maui.Controls.Switch> is in an on position:

 :::image type="content" source="media/switch/on-visualstate.png" alt-text="Screenshot of Switch on VisualState.":::
 :::image type="content" source="media/switch/off-visualstate.png" alt-text="Screenshot of Switch off VisualState.":::